-My mutt has a few issues with acting overly excited.
+My mutt Ace has calmed down now, but he used to have a few issues with acting overly excited.

 How to help your hyper dog relax

 I’ve said it many times, but walking my dog is so important.
-I notice a huge difference in Ace’s energy levels if he’s had a walk.
+I notice a huge difference in Remy’s energy levels if he’s had a long walk vs. a shorter walk.
 He is a different dog, depending on if he’s been cooped up or if he’s been able to run.
 I know it’s not an excuse for a dog to misbehave just because she hasn’t had enough exercise.
 But the less pent-up energy a dog has, the easier it will be to train her and encourage good behavior.

-2. Before heading out the door, make sure your hyper dog is calm.
+2. Before heading out the door, make sure your dog is calm.

 3. Don’t talk to your dog to get her more excited and even more hyper.